Share the Savings

 Patients share the costs for their medicines.
 They should share the savings, too.

 However, unlike care received at an in-network hospital or physician’s office, negotiated discounts for medicines are not shared with patients with high deductibles or coinsurance.
-A new analysis from Amundsen Consulting found more than half of commercially insured patients’ out-of-pocket spending for brand medicines is based on the full list price.
+According to IQVIA, half of commercially insured patients’ out-of-pocket spending for brand medicines is based on the full list price.

-Insurers should share more of these rebates with patients.
+Insurers should share more of these rebates with patients at the pharmacy counter.
 Providing access to discounted prices at the point-of-sale could dramatically lower patients’ out-of-pocket costs.

 Get the facts and find out where the discounts are going.

 More than 40%

 rebated back to payers and the supply chain

 portion of prescriptions